Christoph16478/iq/iq_java.md

 ----

-**Write a Java program to check if a vowel is present in a string.**
+**Write a Java program to check if a vowel is present in a string?**

 The following example code shows how to use a regular expression to check whether the string contains vowels: